 Best Time to Visit

-Visit Old Town every Saturday from 9:00 – 1:00 for the weekly farmers market.
-Located at 303 W. Palm Avenue, the event features fresh local ingredients, a kid’s club, yoga classes, cooking demonstrations, and more.
+Visit Old Town every Saturday from 9:00 – 1:00 for the weekly farmers market operated and managed by Orange Home Grown.
+Located at 303 W. Palm Avenue, the event features fresh local ingredients, local artisans, a kid’s club, yoga classes, cooking demonstrations, live music, and more.
+For those interested in learning more about growing their own food, Orange Home Grown has an Education Farm to introduce the community to growing fruits, vegetables, herbs and flowers.
+The farm is at 356 N. Lemon Street.

 The Orange International Street Fair has been happening since 1973.
 Every year on Labor Day weekend, 15 streets surrounding Plaza Park are packed with ethnically diverse food vendors, entertainment, arts and crafts for kids, dancing, local artisans, and vendors from around the community.
 A fantastic community event that is fun for the whole family.